The Fall 2016 application will be available beginning September 1, 2015. Please visit the LSAC website when you're ready to apply.

 A current résumé is required of all applicants.
 The résumé should reflect all full-time and part-time employment, both paid and unpaid, and all extracurricular activities and honors.
 Please format your résumé in reverse chronological order, with the most recent employment at the top and indicate for each position whether it was full-time, part-time, paid or unpaid.
 Please do not include high school activities or awards in your résumé.
 There is no required length for the résumé.
 Occasionally, the Admissions Committee will request further clarification of an applicant's activities.

-If the answer to any of the Character and Fitness questions is yes, you must provide a detailed explanation, including a summary of the allegations and any sentence or punishment imposed.
+If you answer yes to any of the Character and Fitness questions on the BU Law application, you must provide a detailed explanation, including a summary of the allegations and any sentence or punishment imposed.
 The Admissions Committee may require copies of court documents in addition to your explanation.
 NOTE: Bar examiners may require other information that we are not permitted to seek under Massachusetts statutes.
 You should be aware that some state bar examiners may request a copy of your law school application as a part of their licensing procedures.

-Acceptance into BU Law's J.D. program does not guarantee you will be permitted to sit for a state's bar examination, or be admitted to practice in any particular state post-graduation.
-We urge you to research state bar requirements before you enter law school.
-To secure information regarding character and other qualifications, contact the Board of Bar Examiners in each state in which you plan to practice.
+Acceptance into BU Law's JD program does not guarantee you will be permitted to sit for a state's bar examination, or be admitted to practice in any particular state post-graduation.

 Applicants who received their undergraduate degrees outside of the United States or Canada are required to submit their foreign transcripts to the LSAC Credential Assembly Service for authentication and evaluation.
 For information about this process please consult the LSAC website.